cs3org/OCM-API/IETF-RFC.md

-  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Servers, or a group of users that is spread out over various servers, including at least one user at the Receiving Server.
+  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Server, or a group of users that is spread out over various servers, including at least one user at the Receiving Server.
 * REQUIRED resourceType (string)